 When choosing an API documentation tool, there are several key factors to consider:

-By taking these factors into account, you can select a tool that not only makes your API documentation more effective but also simplifies the development process.
+These factors help you select a tool that not only makes your API documentation more effective but also simplifies the development process.

 Basis of a good documentation